Asqatasun/Asqatasun/docs/Rule-1-1-1.md

 For each element of **Set1**, test the presence of an `"alt"` attribute.

-For each occurence of false-result of Test1, raise a MessageA
+For each occurrence of false-result of Test1, raise a MessageA

-#### MessageA : Missing summary attribute
+#### MessageA : Missing Alt attribute

 -    code : **AltMissing**
 -    status: Failed